Tsardines/job-board/notes.md

 **4. Not important and not urgent:**
 - Footer content
-  - Links to my GitHub, Linkedin, Instagram, etc.
+  - Linked icons to my GitHub, Linkedin, Instagram, etc.